anuriq/chef-kibana5/README.md

 ### Platforms

-Tested only on CentOS 7.
+Tested only on CentOS 7 and Ubuntu 16.04.
 Should work on any modern Linux OS with systemd.

 ## Recipes
 * `default.rb` - Runs `kibana5_install` and `kibana5_configure` with default options.